 1. Caching is Disabled on Staging Sites

-Due to the fact that staging environments are for development purposes, debugging, and testing, caching is disabled.
+Due to the fact that staging environments are for development purposes, debugging, and testing, Kinsta’s full page caching and OPcache is disabled.
 If you try to run website speed tests you will see higher than average load times due to the fact that the pages aren’t being served from cache.

 2. Staging Environment Credentials

 Because the staging environment is simply a copy of your production site, your WordPress admin login credentials will be the same for both your live site and staging site.
 Unless you change them after the fact.